Celeztico/flyrank-backend-ai/A3_Task_API_Postgres/README.md

 - **routes/** – HTTP endpoints and request handling
 - **services/** – Business logic
 - **models/** – Pydantic request/response models
-- **database.py** – SQLite database initialization and connection management
+- **database.py** – PostgreSQL connection management and database initialization
 - **utils/** – Shared helper functions (validation)

 This separation keeps routing, validation and business logic independent and easier to maintain.

 ---

-## SQLite Persistence
+## PostgreSQL Persistence

-The application uses **SQLite** as its persistence layer.
+The application uses **PostgreSQL** as its persistence layer.

 On application startup:

-- `tasks.db` is created automatically if it does not already exist.
+- The `tasks` table is created automatically if it does not already exist.
-- The `tasks` table is created automatically if required.
 - Initial seed tasks are inserted only when the table is empty.

-Unlike the previous in-memory implementation, tasks now persist across server restarts, providing durable storage without requiring an external database server.
+- Existing data is preserved across container restarts through a Docker volume.

+Unlike the previous SQLite implementation, the database now runs as a dedicated PostgreSQL service managed by Docker Compose.

 ---

 ## Database

-The project uses Python's built-in `sqlite3` module.
+The project uses **PostgreSQL** together with the `psycopg3` driver.

-Task data is stored in the automatically created `tasks.db` file located in the project root.

-The API performs all CRUD operations directly against the SQLite database using parameterized SQL queries to safely handle user input.
+All CRUD operations are performed using parameterized SQL queries to safely handle user input.

+Database connection settings are configured through environment variables, making it easy to deploy the application across different environments without changing the application code.

+---

+## Docker

+The application consists of two Docker containers managed by Docker Compose:

+- **api** – FastAPI application
+- **db** – PostgreSQL database

+Docker Compose automatically creates an isolated network allowing the FastAPI application to communicate with the PostgreSQL container using the configured service name.

+The services communicate over Docker's internal network, while a named Docker volume is used to persist database data across container restarts.

 ---